 One Year World nomad experiment in South America

-Over the course of two years, I traveled across Latin America, visiting nine countries and experiencing everything from long overnight buses through the Andes (twice) to crossing borders on foot at high and low altitudes.
-Here’s a breakdown of where I went, how long I stayed, and how I got in and out of each country.
+Over the course of a year, I traveled across nine countries and experienced everything from long overnight bus rides through the Andes (twice) to crossing borders on foot, at both high and low altitudes.

 United States